 Vanilla oil serves as a natural remedy for PMS and cramps because it activates or balances hormone levels and manages stress, leaving your body and mind relaxed.
 Vanilla oil works as a sedative, so your body isn’t in a state of hypersensitivity while experiencing PMS symptoms; instead, it’s tranquil and the symptoms are minimized.

 Prevents the Growth of Cancer Cells

-Vanilla essential oil has anticarcinogenic properties — it inhibits the development of cancer before it becomes a problem, making it a potential natural cancer treatment.
-This powerful oil curbs the growth of cancerous cells, mostly because of it acts as an antioxidant that prevents the oxidation of cells.
-Antioxidants kill free radicals in the body and reverse oxidative strstress causingronic disease.
+The vanilla essential oil has anticarcinogenic properties — it inhibits the development of cancer before it becomes a problem, making it a potential natural cancer treatment.
+This powerful oil curbs the growth of cancerous cells, mostly because it acts as an antioxidant that prevents the oxidation of cells.
+Antioxidants kill free radicals in the body and reverse oxidative stress causing chronic disease.

 According to the National Cancer Institute, at high concentrations, free radicals can be hazardous to the body and damage all major components of cells, including DNA, proteins and cell membranes.
 The damage to cells caused by free radicals, especially the damage to DNA, may play a role in the development of cancer and other health conditions.
 Antioxidants are known as “free radical scavengers” that interact with, neutralize and fight free radical damage.

 Some components present in vanilla oil, such as eugenol and vanillin hydroxybenzaldehyde, are able to fight infections.
 A 2014 study published in Basel, Switzerland, examined the effectiveness of vanilla oil as an antibacterial agent when used on the surface of bacterial cells.
 The study found that vanilla oil strongly inhibited both the initial adherence of S. aureus cells and the development of the mature biofilm after 48 hours.
 S. aureus cells are bacteria frequently found in the human respiratory tract and on the skin.